RDCH106/Simple-File-Server/README.md

 # Simple-File-Server

-Simple Python File Server with browse upload and authentication
+Simple Python File Server with browse upload and authentication.

+Simple tool that gave secure remote file control with no client-side installation.

 ### What is this?
 This is a simple file server that